randlab/pyKasso/README.md

 ## Installation

+> [!IMPORTANT]
-Currently, pyKasso is only working with Python 3.9.
+> Currently, pyKasso is only working with Python 3.9.

 If you are using anaconda or miniconda, the simplest way to install pykasso is to create the `pykasso` conda environment av nd activate it with the following commands: